Learn Life Money

 What is a recession?

-When a country is in a recession it means that the economic output is shrinking, defined by the economic output being in decline for two consecutive quarters.
+When a country is in a recession, it means that the economic output is shrinking, defined by the economic output being in decline for two consecutive quarters.

-This could mean a big impact on the labor market, one minute you could be sitting working in a comfortable job thinking it’s everything is fine.
-The next thing you know you you are made redundant because the company you work for has had to slash the workforce to cut costs when economic activity slows.
+The next thing you know, you are made redundant because the company you work for has had to slash the workforce to cut costs when economic activity slows.

-During an economic downturn lower-skilled and even some high-skilled jobs are harder to come by, as there are many other people all fighting for the same jobs which are on the market at the same time.
+During an economic downturn, lower-skilled and even some high-skilled jobs are harder to come by, as there are many other people all fighting for the same jobs which are on the market at the same time.

-If you are not prepared financially for this economic slowdown, then it could result in you losing your home if you can’t keep up the repayments or it could send you into a spiral of financial stress, which we don’t want to happen.
+If you are not prepared financially for this economic slowdown, then it could result in you losing your home if you can’t keep up the repayments, or it could send you into a spiral of financial stress, which we don’t want to happen.

-But this can be avoided with a little preparation, making some tough decisions, and applying some knowledge of how to handle a recession, and even how to profit from one if you are correctly positioned, which I am going to ensure you are.
+But this can be avoided with a little preparation, making some tough decisions, and applying some knowledge of how to handle a recession and even how to profit from one if you are correctly positioned, which I am going to ensure you are.

-I am going to give you the advice you need to survive the economic and financial chaos and even how to profit from it right now and in future recessions too, as there will be more recessions in the future, take my word for it.
+I am going to give you the advice you need to survive the economic and financial chaos and even how to profit from it right now and in future recessions, too, as there will be more recessions in the future, take my word for it.

 So what can we do when we face a recession?